< Back

 Latest Update

-HB 1601/SB 1570 would create a Working Floridians Tax Rebate program within the Department of Revenue
+SB 1158 and HB 1331, if passed, would create a Working Floridians Tax Rebate program within the Department of Revenue

 Promoting tax fairness with a state EITC for Florida

-Floridians paid lower wages spend significantly more of their income on state and local taxes than those with high income.
-This is because the state lacks a personal income tax and relies mainly on the sales tax to raise general revenue.
+Families and workers with moderate to low incomes, especially the 40 percent of households in Florida earning less than $50,000 annually, bear a significant tax burden as a result of Florida’s heavy reliance on sales and excise taxes.
+Florida's tax code is the most regressive in the United States.
 The state’s upside-down tax code also exacerbates racial inequity because Floridians with low income are more likely to be people of color.
-While often marketed as a “low tax” state, the truth is that Florida’s tax system is among the most regressive in the nation — favoring those who make the most, squeezing those who earn the least, and exacerbating income inequality among communities of color.
+While often marketed as a “low tax” state, the truth is that Florida’s tax system favors those who make the most, overburdens those who earn the least, and exacerbates income inequality.

 We can help build more prosperous communities and strengthen future generations by passing a state-level Earned Income Tax Credit (EITC).
 Moreover, 68 percent of likely Florida voters support enacting a state EITC.
 This policy is a proven way to increase economic stability and opportunity, boost local economic activity, and improve child and community well-being.